crazybie/constructor/README.md

     - output: instance of type with fields assigned from slice elements
 - group(field)
     - input: slice of struct
-    - output: dict fo slice of struct, with field as key
+    - output: dict of slice of struct, with field as key
 - group(field, reduce)
     - input: slice of struct
-    - output: dict fo slice of struct, with field as key and slice reduced by reduce converter
+    - output: dict of slice of struct, with field as key and slice reduced by reduce converter
 - sort(field) / sort(field, desc)
     - input: slice of struct
     - output: slice sorted by field